rtuszik/discogsdash/README.md

-## Note
+### Note

-This project was the result of experimenting with Gemini 2.5 pro and autonomous coding agents.
-It was almost entirely written by an LLM.
+This project was the result of experimenting with Gemini 2.5 pro and autonomous agentic coding (Roocode).
+The entire codebase was written by an LLM apart from some interventions where the LLM got stuck.

-I do not plan on actively maintaining this project.
+As a result of that, I do not plan on actively maintaining this project, though issues on bug reports are welcome.

 # DiscogsDash - Your Personal Discogs Dashboard